-The study provides more evidence of a link between infection with Zika virus during early pregnancy and brain abnormalities in the fetus.
+A new study provides additional evidence for the link between infection with Zika virus during early pregnancy and brain abnormalities in the developing fetus.

 The research, by a Finnish-American team and published in the New England Journal of Medicine, is also the first to report isolation of infectious Zika virus in cells cultured from fetal brain tissue.